AGB (General Terms and Conditions)

 on the last day: 90%

-3. Up to a shortfall of the reserved number of guests in the following extent, a partial cancellation to the extent of the number of guests to be reduced is possible without payment of a cancellation fee by unilateral declaration of the contracting party:
+3. Up to a shortfall in the number of guests reserved to the following extent, a partial cancellation to the extent of the number of guests to be reduced is possible without payment of a cancellation fee by unilateral declaration by the contractual partner:

 up to 3 months: 40%